Rao-Varun/varun_profile/content/project/gamer buddy search engine.md

   1. get all terms in in query sentence.
   2. for each term, find all the products that contain the term.
   3. find products that are in common for all query terms.
-  4. filter products second time based on which key[desciption, title, reviews] the term exits.
+  4. filter products second time based on which key[desciption, title] the term exits.
 If a product contains all the query terms then those terms should exist in the same key.
+  5. get multiplier for all the matched product based on the order of the query terms that were found in the document.

 ```python